Terrigal Sharks: History

 The then village of Terrigal entered teams in local rugby league competitions in 1921 and 1922, and in Second Grade only, in 1931 and 1932.

 The current club was established in 1975, when Terrigal-Wamberal fielded teams in six of eight 'Schoolboys' competitions: Under 8s, 9s, 10s, 12s, 13s and 14s.
-The senior division of the club began in 1976, with teams in First Grade, Reserve Grade and Under 18s.
+The senior club began in 1976, with teams in First Grade, Reserve Grade and Under 18s.

 Good seasons by the Under 16 team in 1978 and Third Grade in 1979, both making the Final, was followed in 1980 by Terrigal-Wamberal reaching the final of the Southern Division Knock-Out Competition, and finishing equal second in First Grade.
 In late June, Terrigal defeated Campbelltown City (8-5) and Warilla (23-5) to qualify for the knock-out final, but lost to hosts, Woy Woy, 10-2.
 In August, having been allotted third place on for and against, Terrigal faced Gosford in a minor semi-final.
 After an exchange of penalty goals, the Sharks scored in the corner late in the first stanza, to lead 5-4 at half-time.
 The lead was extended with a penalty, but the Townies capitalised on a line-break with ten minutes to go, to score the winning try.

 Terrigal's youth teams, Under 19 and Under 17, made the finals in 1982 ahead a strong performance by the club in 1983.
 All four teams played semi-finals and Third Grade reached the club's first senior Grand Final.
 The three grades repeated this effort in 1984, Thirds again finishing runners-up.

 First Grade missed the finals in 1985, but Terrigal's Reserve Grade, Third Grade and Under 18 teams each finished in a top two position.
 After drawing their major semi-final match twice (19-all and 8-all), the Sharks' Reserve Grade lost a second replay, 26-18.
 Terrigal defeated Umina 16-8 on the Tuesday night to reach the Grand Final.
 In their fifth match in fifteen days, a penalty goal gave Terrigal in early lead, but Gosford capitalised on a "feast of possession" to cross the line for a 6-2 half time lead.
 A converted try and penalty by the Townies extended the gap.
 A late Sharks' try saw the score 14-6 at full time.

 Terrigal's Under 18 team took a more direct route to the 1985 Grand Final, winning their major semi-final against Woy Woy 16-0.
 Having progressed from fourth place, Wyong began the Grand Final well and took a 12-nil lead in the opening 15 minutes.
 Despite a strong response from Terrigal through the remainder of the match, Wyong held on to win, 12-10.
 Third Grade had succumbed to Wyong (38-4) and eventual premiers Woy Woy.